VUIIS/demo-singularity-matlab-fsl/README.md

 and this is what's being done in the example Singularity file.
 Alternatively, these can be downloaded from their source at build time - there are some commented-out sections in the Singularity file showing how that is done.
+(Thanks https://github.com/praitayini for exploring this to the bottom)

 ## Running the container